 - Superior productivity: 150 – 200 modules per hour automatically processed

 - Low total cost of ownership

 QuickSun 600 is a fully automated solar simulator for IV testing PV modules with dimensions up to 105 × 205 cm2.
-A full collection of other back-end module tests, such as EL imaging, hipot, ground bond, visual, and bypass diode tests, is integrated into the system, and a throughput of 150 modules per hour is achieved by loading in the modules directly at a standard production line height and synchronizing all the tests carefully with each other.
+A full collection of other back-end module tests, such as EL imaging, hipot, ground bond, automatic optical inspection, and bypass diode tests, is integrated into the system, and a throughput of 150 – 200 modules per hour is achieved by loading in the modules directly at a standard production line height and synchronizing all the tests carefully with each other.